Purfview/IMDb-Scout-Mod/README.md

   - `rateLimit` (optional): Connection rate limit in milliseconds.
 Default is 200.
 On the Search/List pages if rateLimit<=1000 then it will be increased by a factor of 4.
   - `mPOST`: HTTP request by POST method.
 For the sites that doesn't support GET.
   - `ignore404` (optional): Ignores all 4** HTTP errors.
+  - `ignoreEmpty` (optional): Use it if an empty response means that no results found, otherwise by default it means 'logged_out'.

-Parameters you can use inside the URL:
+**Parameters you can use inside the URL:**
   - `%tt%`: The IMDb id with the tt prefix (e.g. tt0055630).
   - `%nott%`: The IMDb id without the tt prefix (e.g. 0055630).
   - `%tvdbid%`: The TVDb id.